abetusk/scratch/notes/Music-Theory.md

 can and further separating the two "left over" notes that are forced to be right next to some other note, we arrive at the diatonic scales.

+Another way to say this is that if we settle on 7 notes and make sure the notes that are only a single step apart are as far away to each other as can be, there are only 7 permutations of of this "whole step" and "half step" sequence.

-With the restrictions from above, there are only 7 different combinations.
+The restrictions from above give us 7 different combinations leading to the diatonic scales.
 Each of these combinations has their own name which are listed here:

 | Diatonic Scale | Note Offset | example | Step Sequence |